adams-okode/spring-boot-ussd-demo/doc.md

     "1": {
         "id": 230,
         "menu_level": 1,
-        "text": "What would you like to check\n1.
+        "text": "CON What would you like to check\n1.
 My account\n2.
 My phone number", "menu_options": [
             {
                 "type": "level",